10 Healthy Fish to Eat and 5 You Shouldn't

 Wild Alaskan salmon is especially good if you can find it, as it is sustainably harvested and good for you!
 Salmon provides omega-3 fats, which are a type of healthy fat that is good for your heart.

 When buying farm-raised salmon, look into the source when possible.
 Better farming operations are conducted more sustainably, allow the salmon more room, and feed them better diets, while the opposite is true for less-reputable farming operations.
-Additionally, be aware that farmed salmon may have a little more Omega-6 and less Omega-3.
+Additionally, be aware that farmed salmon may have a little more Omega-6 compared to Omega-3.
+Omega 6 is a fatty acid that promotes inflammation rather than providing the positive benefits of Omega-3.

 TwoXSea and similar brands offer great, responsibly sourced salmon.